 - Just enough, no useless features and marketing tricks

-- DIY, which allow me to master all mechanical and hardware aspects and assure the maintenance
+- DIY, which allows me to master all mechanical and hardware aspects and assure the maintenance

-- Made by savvy people with taste for design
+- Made by savvy people with a taste for design

 - Cool community and mods